7 Customer Retention Rate Statistics For eCommerce Stores

 Customer retention is a critical success factor for any eCommerce business looking to build sustainable growth.
 While many stores focus heavily on acquiring new customers, keeping existing ones often delivers a better return on investment.
 Existing customers typically spend 67% more than new customers, making retention strategies essential for maximizing your store's profitability.

-Understanding customer retention rates by industry helps marketers benchmark their performance against competitors and set realistic goals.
+Understanding customer retention rates helps marketers benchmark their performance against competitors and set realistic goals.
 Most industries maintain retention rates between 70% and 80%, though some sectors like media and professional services achieve rates as high as 84%.
-By tracking the right retention metrics for your business, marketers can identify opportunities to improve customer loyalty and increase lifetime value.
+By tracking the right retention metrics, marketers can identify opportunities to improve customer loyalty and increase lifetime value.

 1) Ecommerce stores average a customer retention rate of around 30% to 38%

 The ecommerce industry faces significant challenges when it comes to keeping customers.
-According to recent data, average ecommerce retention rate is 31%, revealing that most online stores struggle to maintain loyal customers.
+Recent data shows the average ecommerce retention rate is around 31%, revealing that most online stores struggle to maintain loyal customers.

 Some studies show slightly different figures.
 For certain online retailers, the benchmark is closer to 28.2%, while others report that e-commerce retention percentages hover around 38%.